badosa/JSON-stat/utils/README.md

 npm install jsonstat-utils
 ```

 This module has all the functionality of the client version except [tbrowser()](https://github.com/badosa/JSON-stat/blob/master/utils/tbrowser.md).
+This functionality is also available in the command line (install the [JSON-stat Command Line Conversion Tools](https://www.npmjs.com/package/jsonstat-conv)).

 JJUS includes 6 functions: